-We offer 9k and 18k gold, and where possible, we now offer 14k gold.
+We offer 9k and 18k gold.
 What’s the difference?
 Each contains more pure gold as the K weight increases.
 9K is comprised of 37,5 percent pure gold, 14k contains 58.3 percent and our most expensive option 18k contains 75 percent (the balance of the yellow gold value is made up of silver and for rose gold, we add a mix of silver and copper).
 The reason we don’t design with 24k is due to its softness, making it unsuitable to work with.
 We create primarily in rose and yellow gold, and on request, make up pieces in white gold.
 White gold is pricier than yellow and rose gold and needs to be rhodium plated to achieve a brighter appearance.

 Sterling silver in South Africa is 92.5 percent silver and 7.5 percent other metals and we comply with this regulation.

-Verus Fine Jewellery offers rose gold plating for certain silver pieces (a popular accepted standard is 1.5micrometres thick using 10k gold).
+We offer rose gold vermeil for certain silver pieces (a popular accepted standard is 1.5micrometres thick using 10k gold).
+What is the difference between vermeil and standard gold plating?
+It's the base layer metal.
+Vermeil refers to sterling silver plated in 18k gold, while gold-plated can be copper, brass or a number of different inexpensive metals.
 We plate our sterling silver with 3 to 5 microns thick using 18k gold.
-Plating is non-permanent (it’s a thin layer of metal coating the sterling silver) and so be aware that it does wear off over time, affected by care and frequency of wear.
+Vermeil is long lasting but as it’s a thin layer of metal coating the sterling silver it can wear off over time, which is affected by care and frequency of wear.
 This can be further influenced by chemicals such as chlorine, detergents, perfumes and body lotions as well as sunscreens.
-Plating can also be influenced by skin acidity which shortens the lifespan of the coating.
-Once the gold plating wears off, the piece will return to a silver hue but it can be re-plated. *We offer one free re-plating service, and further plating for a nominal fee.
+Vermeil can also be influenced by skin acidity which shortens the lifespan of the coating.
+Once the gold vermeil wears off, the piece will return to a silver hue but it can be re-plated. *We offer one free re-plating service, and further plating for a nominal fee.
 Please email us for more details. firstname.lastname@example.org

 A piece of blackened or oxidized silver is true sterling silver, but it’s surface has been intentionally darkened by introducing it to a chemical process.
 A layer of silver sulphide forms on the exterior of the metal giving it a blackened look.
 We use a chemical compound such as liver of sulphur (potassium sulphide) to create the matt gunmetal black surface on silver jewellery.
 Like other patinas, oxidized silver is just a surface treatment and does not change the internal colour or properties of the metal.
 Therefore, only the top layer of metal particles have been given that blackened colour, and over time, depending on the amount of wear and how you care for your pieces, the oxidized finish will polish off and the true colour of the silver will shine through.
 This means your piece will evolve.